Why would I need a proof of liability letter?

-Nonmember teaching assistants of certified members may apply for coverage under this policy.
-It is necessary for a certified member to submit the names of his/her assistants, plus $125 each to the USPTA World Headquarters.
-The nonmember assistant must be 18 years or older.
-The nonmember insurance fee is nonrefundable, and is neither prorated nor transferable.
-When adding nonmember assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
+Certified Professionals may add a Non-Member Teaching Assistant to their liability policy by remitting a $125 payment to the USPTA World Headquarters.
+The nonmember assistant must be 18 years or older and the certified member holding the policy must be on the premises while that assistant is teaching, otherwise the non-member coverage is void.
+Nonmember assistants are not covered for pickleball and platform tennis.
+The non-member insurance fee is nonrefundable, and is neither prorated nor transferable.
+When adding non-member assistants, the effective date for their coverage is the date the letter and proper payment to the USPTA World Headquarters are received by the USPTA Insurance Department.
 Reapplication must be made by the USPTA sponsor for the nonmember's insurance policy in a timely fashion each year, since no notices or invoices will be sent as a reminder.

 What should I do if an accident occurs on court?

-If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for Sarah Fisher, Insurance Department.
+If it becomes necessary to report an accident, a member should call the World Headquarters immediately with all details of the accident and ask for James Stockwell, Insurance Department.

 How do I obtain proof of coverage?

 If an applicant or certified member requests proof of coverage in addition to this letter of explanation, a certificate of insurance may be requested.
 The cost for this is $30 for each certificate requested by a certified member or an applicant.
-(Click here for a sample/Click here to order) Copies of the liability policy book will be made available to a member at a cost of $35.
-Recreational Coaches who choose to purchase the insurance may request a copy of the policy book for $30, which covers administrative and mailing fees.
 All fees must be received by USPTA prior to mailing the certificate or policy.